+- Hire your own agent.
 Hire a buyer's broker to negotiate for you.
 Sellers generally pay your agent's fee.
 A buyer's broker will look out for your interests and represent you, not the seller.

+- Get a home inspection.
 Ask the home inspector to thoroughly investigate the plumbing, heating, electrical and mechanical apparatus in the home, including structural.
 Take along a home inspection checklist to verify nothing was overlooked.

+- Hire experts recommended by the home inspector.
 If the inspector suggests you obtain other reports such as a roof inspection, sewer inspection, HVAC report, chimney inspection, structural engineering report or pest inspection, follow the home inspector's advice.

+- Carefully inspect for the quality of workmanship.
 Look for signs that the flipper cut corners or tried to save money by using inferior products or materials.
 Note any defects you find and ask for repairs in the purchase contract.

+- Get a home warranty.
 With a home warranty plan, buyers are covered for one year in the event a system fails, electrical malfunctions or plumbing leaks.
 Home warranty companies charge a service call fee, but the repairs are free.

 At the time of writing, Elizabeth Weintraub, DRE # 00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.